 I’ve been making this Homemade Coconut Whipped Cream for just over 7 years now.
 And so I knew it was time for an update with all the different tips I’ve learned along the way.
-So if you’re looking for a super tasty dairy free whipped cream, this recipe is the answer!
+So if you’re looking for a super tasty dairy-free whipped cream, this recipe is the answer!

 I use this recipe for whipped cream to go with so many other desserts, and it’s always a hit.
 So be sure and check out my favorite dessert recipes below to pair with this whipped cream.
-It’s simple to make, but with a few tips and tricks you’ll be on your way to perfect coconut whipped cream every time!
+It’s simple to make, but with a few tips and tricks, you’ll be on your way to perfect coconut whipped cream every time!

-So first of all what is coconut whipped cream?
+So first of all what is coconut whipped cream

-I’ve found that I have really good luck with the Native Forest brand of coconut milk, and I just add the sweetener in right away.
+I’ve found that I have really good luck with the Native Forest brand of organic coconut milk, and I just add the sweetener in right away.
 (You can see this in the above photo.)

 This method makes a thick whipped cream very similar in texture to regular whipped cream with stiff peaks.

-How to make softer coconut whipped cream:
+How to make softer coconut whipped cream

-After you’ve whipped the coconut cream and added the sweetener, add a touch of the leftover liquid until the texture becomes softer.
+After you’ve whipped the coconut cream and added the sweetener, add a touch of the leftover coconut water until the texture becomes softer.
 This type of whipped cream is really perfect in any sort of trifle like my Death by Chocolate recipe.
 What you’re looking for is ‘droopy’ peaks rather than a ‘stiff’ peak whipped cream.

 If you’ve made coconut whipped cream before, you know it doesn’t always turn out!
 So I’ve put together my tips below to give you the best chance it will turn out perfectly every single time.

-- Use full fat coconut milk.
+- Use full-fat coconut milk.
 Any kind of lite coconut milk, or boxed coconut milk absolutely will not work.
-I’ve had really great success with the Native Forest brand, both their simple and their classic canned coconut milks.
+I’ve had really great success with the Native Forest brand, both their simple and their classic canned coconut milk.
 I’ve also had ok luck with Thai Kitchen, although sometimes the cream doesn’t want to separate.
 Any other brand we have here locally has been hit or miss for me.
 I’ve heard great things about the 365 brand, but we don’t have that one available to try out.
 And while I haven’t personally used Trader Joe’s, I’ve gotten a bit of feedback that it produces a grainy result.

 - Chill the coconut milk for at least 1 day, and even 2 days to allow the cream to separate.
 This is especially true if the coconut milk you’re using has any kind of thickener like guar gum in it.
 I’ve found chilling the cans of coconut milk in the door of my refrigerator to produce the best results.
 I chilled them on the top shelf towards the back once and ended up getting some lumps in it.
 So it would seem if you can chill it in the ‘warmest’ places in your fridge it whips better.